 Operadora de Terminales

-- Advised Pantaleon Commodities, one of the largest regional producers of sugar cane, on its distribution contracts with customers in the US.
+- Advising sugar cane producer Pantaleon Commodities on distribution contracts with customers in the US.

 Huawei Telecommunications Guatemala

 - Providing day-to-day corporate advice to Huawei Telecommunications Guatemala, including analysis of the regulations applicable to its operations in the country.